 Karen previously served as Public Works Coordination Manager for the City of Milwaukee, the first woman to do so.
-She oversaw public works permitting and managing public works aspects of special projects.
+She oversaw public works permitting and managed public works aspects of special projects.
 Most notable among them were the Lakefront Gateway and the Milwaukee Bucks Arena Development, now home of the Fiserv Forum and an entertainment district.
 In the DPW role, she served as liaison to Business Improvement Districts and other city departments.

 Karen was appointed by Milwaukee Mayor Tom Barrett and approved by the Common Council in February 2019.
 On a historical note, Karen is the 12th superintendent of the Milwaukee water utility since the position of superintendent was created in 1912 to take over water works activities from the city engineer.